joshuadgilley/passwrd_cracker/README.md

 # passwrd_cracker
 #####Simple Password Cracker made with Python by Josh Gilley and Chris Taylor

-##T here are two ways to run the program.
+##There are two ways to run the program.
 1. You may use our testing and you will not have to provide your own files
 2. You may provide your own files with your passwords in a specific format follow instructions below for either way